rendyisd/miv/README.md

 # Miv
 WIP.
-I don't know what to do, might aswell just write something.

-Text editor on the terminal, made with gap buffer.
+Text editor on the terminal, made with gap buffer + doubly linked list.
 Has nothing to do with vim at all.
 Not even designed like vim(?).
 I had to just give it a name and came up with backward vim, miv.
 Just a personal project for self salvation.